FranciscoMendes10866/wizarro/readme.md

 ## wizaro 🦥

-In this exercise it was intended to create an array with about 1 billion elements.
+In this exercise it was intended to create an array with about `1 billion elements`.

 For that, the distribution of the filling of the due array was made.